rahil627/my-programming-stuff/tools/themes/themes.md

+# nvim
-# these were the themes i liked, from when i used linux/nvim from an ipad mini 2
+these were the themes i liked, from when i used linux/nvim from an ipad mini 2
 ## my top 4
-Plug 'sonph/onehalf', { 'rtp': 'vim' } “like gruvbox but with slightly lighter contrast
+Plug 'sonph/onehalf', { 'rtp': 'vim' } like gruvbox but with slightly lighter contrast
   - onehalflight and onehalfdark
 Plug 'junegunn/seoul256.vim' “even less contrast than onehalfdark Plug 'NLKNguyen/papercolor-theme' “more contrast than gruvbox!